 2017 has sped past us and now we’re all looking for places to visit and where to buy our Christmas prezzies.
 Whether you’re travelling into the UK or have an afternoon to pass before you board at Heathrow Airport, we’ve found the best places to get you feeling festive.

-Here’s our Top 10 festive things to do and places to visit around Heathrow Airport this year:
+Let’s take a look at our Top 10 festive things to do and visit near Heathrow Airport:

 There’s a world of theatres to choose from in London and many are showing Pantos as well.
 Cinderella, Aladdin and Jack and the Beanstalk are all playing locally this year.